 There is a lot of planning that goes into an in-person conference event.
 That's why it is so important to start your conference planning process well in advance.
 It is helpful to review your successes and shortcomings from your last conference and use that information to help inform your planning this time around.

-Conference Planning Task #1) Establish your goals and objectives.
+Task #1 - Establish your goals and objectives.

 To plan and execute an amazing conference or corporate event, you need to first decide specifically what you are trying to accomplish.
 Ask yourself what type of conference attendee you want to attract, as well as how you can make sure the conference relates to your brand.
 What kind of value do you want to provide, and which organizations and speakers would make ideal partners for your event?